Green Smart House Solution - Max-i Fieldbus

 • There may not be power enough to supervise an alarm sensor more frequently than typical once every 10 minutes, which delays any tamper detection.

 • The batteries must be replaced fairly frequently if a device is to be expected to work.
-In a typical Bluetooth or WiFi contact, the batteries only last for 2 - 5 years depending on the use and in door locks it is typical only 1 year.
+In a typical Bluetooth or WiFi contact, the batteries only last for 2 - 5 years depending on the use and in door locks, it is typical only 1 year.
 If you choose a battery driven solution, you will be facing an endless battery replacement for years to come, which is certainly not very green and can even be very difficult for elderly people.

 • The low battery voltage of typical 3 V is far too low to burn through corroded contacts, which requires a fritting voltage of approximately 100 V/µm, so the usual click contacts may work fine on new devices, but after a few years, you may experience that you have to push the buttons hard many times to make them work or they don't work at all and these problems only get worse.